 - Set up time-based email alerts.
 If one of your staff members can't respond to a customer immediately—for example, they need more information first—they can set up reminders so the email isn't forgotten under a pile of other messages.
 SuperOffice and Boomerang for Gmail are examples of services that let you attach automated reminders to emails.

 Inexpensive technology solutions like these will help your office staff lower their response times and increase customer happiness.

 Problem: Your office staff don't know who customers are.

 Solution: Not knowing who a customer is, why they're calling, or their job history does not result in a positive customer experience.

-'Repeating information they provided via an IVR (interactive voice response), or failing to prepopulate the service software system with the customer record based upon the customer phone number, can cause friction and customer frustration,' writes Ivan Moore of Jolt Consulting Group in an article for Field Technologies Online.
+"Repeating information they provided via an IVR (interactive voice response), or failing to prepopulate the service software system with the customer record based upon the customer phone number, can cause friction and customer frustration."

 Customers want to feel important, and part of that is recognising them when they call as if they're your favourite regulars at the local pub.

 Luckily, there are tools that can help.
 Ask your field service management software provider if they have a feature that'll pop up a window with all the relevant customer data whenever a customer calls.

 That way you can impress the heck out of them by saying, 'Oh, hello, Mrs. James!
 Are you calling to schedule the annual service on your boiler?' instead of 'Wait, who are you again?'